mattn/vim-lsp-settings/README.md

 When the servers are specified in a list, these will all be started.

-If you want to configure Language Server to use flake8 rather than pycodestyle, the following can be added to your `~/.vimrc` file.
+If you want to configure Language Server to use `flake8` rather than `pycodestyle`, the following can be added to your `~/.vimrc` file.
 Note that `pyls-all` was the automatically registered server name.
 Check with `:LspStatus`.